apache/infrastructure-website/content/pages/asf-pelican.md

 Title: ASF-Pelican

-Infra created ASF-Pelican as a structure and template for projects to use to build their websites, and for the ASF's own website.
-The template is available at <a href="https://github.com/apache/template-site" target="_blank">github.com/apache/template-site</a>.
+In 2019 Infra created ASF-Pelican as a structure and template for projects to use to build their websites, and for the ASF's own website.

+In 2024, Infra moved from ASF-Pelican to NAME GitHub Action to perform the same functions without being closely tied to BuildBot.

-Review the following information to simplify your work with, and get your best results from, the template:
+Review the following information to simplify your work with, and get your best results from, the Pelican GHA:

+**Note: THE FOLLOWING MATERIAL IS OUT OF DATE.
+AN UPDATE IS IN PROGRESS**

 ## Getting started